Multistage Mixed Precision Iterative Refinement: Numerical experiments

-In Table \ref{tab:real_hdq} using $(u_f,u,u_r)$ = (half, double, quad), we see that TSIR is able to converge for all test problems and switches at least to SGMRES-IR in every case due to slow convergence of SIR.
-For the matrix ww\_36\_pmec\_36, TSIR makes the second switch to GMRES-IR after one step due to the constraint on the number of GMRES iterations per step.
+In Table \ref{tab:real_hdq}, using initial precisions $(u_f,u,u_r)$ = (half, double, quad), we see that MSIR is able to converge for all test problems and switches at least to SGMRES-IR in every case due to slow convergence of SIR.
+For the matrix ww\_36\_pmec\_36, MSIR makes the second switch to GMRES-IR {and then does a precision switch from $(u_f, u, u_r)$ = (half, double, quad) to $(u_f, u, u_r)$ = (single, double, quad)} after one step due to the constraint on the number of GMRES iterations per step. {As in the $(u_f,u,u_r)$ = (half, single, double) case, due to the use of half precision in the factorization process, scaling is required for steam3.}

 Overall, we note that for these real-world sparse problems, to an even greater extent than in the dense test cases, SGMRES-IR and GMRES-IR often still perform well for matrices with condition numbers greatly exceeding constraints given in Table \ref{tab:kappalimit}.
-We again stress that this motivates our multistage approach, since even if we did know the condition number of our matrix, the theoretical analysis cannot necessarily give indication of which algorithm variant will be the best choice.
+We again stress that this motivates our multistage approach, since the theoretical analysis cannot necessarily give indication of which algorithm variant will be the best choice.